xelfer/nZEDbgo/README.md

 A script to install nZEDb automagically.
+I built this script from the instructions listed here: https://github.com/nZEDb/nZEDb_Misc/tree/master/Guides

 **Notes:**